morre95/mylazygit.nvim/README.md

 - All git operations happen in the current working directory of Neovim.
 Change directories (`:cd`, `:lcd`, or via your file tree) before launching if needed.
 - Branch detection relies on `git rev-parse --abbrev-ref HEAD`.
 When HEAD is detached, the `branch_fallback` option is used instead.
+- Log colors can be customized by redefining the `MyLazyGitPushed` and `MyLazyGitUnpushed` highlight groups.
 - This is intentionally tiny and focused; for the full TUI experience, use the original [lazygit](https://github.com/jesseduffield/lazygit).